AWS D1.1:2025 · Table 5.11 · Category C

 What is the minimum preheat for A1066 Gr.60/65 with SAW at over 2-1/2"?

-For A1066 Gr.60/65 welded with SAW at over 2-1/2" thickness, the minimum preheat temperature is 300°F (150°C) per AWS D1.1:2025 Table 5.11, Category C. This is also the minimum interpass temperature — the joint must not cool below 300°F between passes.
+When welding A1066 Gr.60/65 at over 2-1/2" using SAW, the minimum preheat temperature is 300°F (150°C) per AWS D1.1:2025 Table 5.11, Category C. SAW places this combination in Category C. This is also the minimum interpass temperature — the joint must not cool below 300°F between passes.

 What Table 5.11 category applies to A1066 Gr.60/65 with SAW?

-A1066 Gr.60/65 welded with SAW falls under Category C in AWS D1.1:2025 Table 5.11.
+When using SAW on A1066 Gr.60/65, the combination falls under Category C in AWS D1.1:2025 Table 5.11.
 Low-hydrogen SMAW, SAW, GMAW, or FCAW process (higher-strength steels).
-At over 2-1/2" thickness, this category requires a minimum preheat of 300°F (150°C).
+At over 2-1/2" thickness, Category C with SAW requires a minimum preheat of 300°F (150°C).

 Why is preheat 300°F for A1066 Gr.60/65 at over 2-1/2"?